yownas/RuinedFooocus/readme.md

 22. Add <style:stylename> to prompt to set the required style
 23. Controlnet!
 Check out the CN tab, once selected you'll be able to upload your controlnet base image into a new special area in the tab
 24. Save your own custom perfomances and easily load them back in with the dropdown
+25. Create your own default ControlNet settings, or just get into the hardcore details with the custom controlnet mode

 ## Thanks